Build & Test

 IAST is an automated security testing hybrid that combines static and dynamic approaches.
 It performs testing on applications from the inside out, and outside in—flagging security vulnerabilities in real-time while the application runs.
 The analysis typically provides coverage across all modules that have been included in an executable package.

 RASP uses security automation to both detect and block attacks on applications in real time.
 It is designed to provide personalized protection to applications and visibility into the application's behavior.

 Penetration Testing & Red Teaming

 Red Teaming is the practice of launching authorized, simulated attacks against software for the purpose of exposing potential security weaknesses and vulnerabilities.
 It is conducted manually by experts or expert teams, commonly referred to as Red Teams, with the aid of specialized tools.
-These simulations are as close to a real security incident as possible, and accurately tests incident response.
+These simulations are as close to a real security incident as possible and accurately test incident response.
 Penetration testers, however, are geared towards identifying and solving existing vulnerabilities.
-Manual testing is an essential part of the security verification process of mission critical systems due to inherent limits of AST tools.
-It detects vulnerabilities often residing in areas automation can’t reach, such as; an application’s workflow, business logic and security controls.
+Manual testing is an essential part of the security verification process of mission-critical systems due to the inherent limits of AST tools.
+It detects vulnerabilities often residing in areas automation can’t reach, such as; an application’s workflow, business logic, and security controls.